 The deforming effect of small particles or surface protrusions during friction creates abrasive wear.
 It happens when one material is harder than the other, while the softer one is the casualty.
 The three main mechanisms of abrasive wear:

 - Cutting – removal of material (like lathing)

 - Fragmentation – a consequence of cutting, cracks form and further wear breaks off pieces

 - Plowing – displacing material to the sides in the direction of scraping

 Abrasive particles may get into the system with a lubricant, from the air or be the debris from previous wear.
-Abrasive wear is a danger in a lot of fields where this kind of small fragments may be found.
-Some examples are mining and drilling equipment, agricultural and construction machinery.
+Abrasive wear is a danger in a lot of fields where these kinds of small fragments may be found.
+Some examples are mining and drilling equipment, and agricultural and construction machinery.

-Erosive wear causes are knocks in fluids and gases by solid particles.
-In essence, brief sliding motion of particles on a surface degrade it.
+Erosive wear is caused by solid particles in fluids and gases colliding with the surface of the material.
+In essence, the brief sliding motion of particles on a surface degrades it.
 Erosive wear’s efficiency is determined by the particles’ speed, shape and hardness.

 If abrasive particles are in fluids, the mechanism is called hydro-abrasive erosion.
 Examples of it happening include mixers, reactors, pumps, hydro turbines etc.

 If the same conditions are present in gases, it is called gas-erosive wear.
 The effects are evident in ventilation systems, pneumatic transportation devices, plane propellers etc.